Sample local, regional and world-renowned wines in gorgeous settings at these Georgia festivals.

 Spend a Sunday afternoon sampling wines in downtown Alpharetta at the Alpharetta Wine Festival.
 Ticket holders receive complimentary wine tastings and a commemorative glass, and VIP ticket holders get early admission and a premium crystal glass.

-Explore historic downtown Toccoa during the annual Toast of Toccoa in May, featuring wine from North Georgia vineyards, local artisans, local restaurants and craft beer.
-A classic car show and live music offer all-day entertainment.
-Free admission.
-Tokens will be sold for wine and beer.
+Explore historic downtown Toccoa during the annual Toast of Toccoa in April, featuring wine from North Georgia vineyards, local artisans, local restaurants and craft beer.
+Admission is free, and tokens will be sold for wine and beer.

 Dahlonega Arts & Wine Festival, May

 What goes better with wine than art?
 During the month of May, spend the weekend in Dahlonega for the Dahlonega Arts & Wine Festival tasting fine local and regional wines, shopping arts and crafts, and listening to jazz just off the downtown square.